-- Relies solely on PowerBuilder skills and IDE to develop and maintain the application. - Reuses the existing application source code and database, preserves investments in designing, building and testing the application UI, application business logic, dataaccess logic, and the database. - Operates upon a single set of native PowerBuilder source code for deployment to both desktop and Web environments.
+- Relies solely on PowerBuilder skills and IDE to develop and maintain the application. - Reuses the existing application source code and database, preserves investments in designing, building and testing the application UI, application business logic, data-access logic, and the database. - Operates upon a single set of native PowerBuilder source code for deployment to both desktop and Web environments.

-2.2 Leveraged functionality with server components
+2.3 Leveraged functionality with n-Tier NVO

-Appeon's support to .NET/COM components enables you to access enhanced Web functionality.
-When developing new Web applications with PowerBuilder and Appeon, you can use the .NET/COM components in Appeon Server as a bridge to access many other functions on the Web and some Client Server application features that may even transcend the Web limitations.
-For detailed description, refer to Appeon Workarounds Guide | Appeon Workarounds PBL Reference | Calling .NET/COM components.
+Appeon's n-Tier NVO support enables you to access enhanced Web functionality.
+When developing new Web applications with PowerBuilder and Appeon, you can use the n-Tier NVO components in EAServer as a bridge to access many other functions on the Web and some Client Server application features that may even transcend the Web limitations.
+Refer to Section 5.1, "Moving unsupported features to Appeon Server as n-Tier NVOs" on how to leverage functionality with n-Tier NVOs.

-2.3 Appeon Web RAD methodology
+2.4 Appeon Web RAD methodology